jwplatta/intelligent-investor/README.md

 Set of tools for researching and taking notes for investment ideas right in Obsidian.
 Currently, the plugin supports querying the SEC's EDGAR API.

+**Roadmap**
+- Fetch current share price to calculate financial ratios.
+- Add some basic charts to visualize financial data.
+- Build an assistant to help assess and construct investment ideas using the wisdom in the Intelligent Investor book.

 ## Install

 To install the plugin copy the `main.js`, `styles.css`, `manifest.json` to your vault `VaultFolder/.obsidian/plugins/your-plugin-id/`.